nollstead/USBBuddy/loopback.md

 ## 2. Solder on pin headers & connect TXO and RXI

-The adapter comes without pin headers so that you have the option of either soldering on the bottom (for connecting to a breadboard) or on the top (for placing in an enclosure).
-For this and subsequent examples we'll assume this is used on a breadboard and solder pin headers to the bottom.
+The adapter comes without the pin headers soldered on, so that you have the option of either soldering on the bottom (for connecting to a breadboard) or on the top (for placing in an enclosure).
+For this and subsequent examples we'll assume this is used on a breadboard and solder the pin headers to the bottom.

-Using a jumper wire, connect the TXO and RXI pins together on the breadboard (or directly if not using a breadboard).
+Using a jumper wire, connect the TXO and RXI pins together.

 ## 3. Test